-Traveling with a baby or toddler can be a very challenging experience, and in this article, we’ll give you some practical tips to make the journey smooth and pleasant for everyone.
+Traveling with a baby or toddler can be a very challenging experience, and in this article, we’ll give you some practical tips about first aid supplies and some advice to make the journey smooth and pleasant for everyone.

 Flying with a child

 Going through the flight is the first challenge that you need to tackle.
 Air pressure might bother the little ones, so make sure to have some Calpol with you (or something similar).
 To relieve ear pressure you can also give them something to chew on, to sip some water or suck on a dummy.

 Also, make sure to have some toys or books to keep them busy during a long flight and a blanket to allow them to sleep.
 In case they don’t like the food in the plane, have some of their favorite snacks prepared (as long as they are allowed).

 Adjust the air conditioning so it doesn’t blow right in their head, and have some extra clothes at hand in case they get cold.
 If possible, get the seats at the front that have more space.
 Some planes even have bassinets available for children up to 2 years and the option of pre-ordering baby food or drinking formulas.

 Get informed about the weather in the country you are traveling to, and take proper clothes, both for you and the little one.